 The reason for the different planting directions is based on the movement of the ocean’s currents and the rotation of the Earth.
 Water and air naturally flow to the right in the northern hemisphere and in the opposite direction in the south.
 This is what is known as the Coriolis Effect.

 Since the goal of the spiral herb garden is to work with nature, it makes the most sense to plant in the same direction that water naturally flows.

 There are numberous benefits to including an herb spiral in your garden layout.

 1. Grow A Variety Of Herbs In A Single Location

-One of the biggest benefits of the herb spiral is the variety of herb you can grow.
-The spiral creates several microclimates, that allows you to grow herbs that thrive in different environments in one small area.
+One of the biggest benefits of the herb spiral is the variety of herbs you can grow.
+The spiral creates several microclimates, that allow you to grow herbs that thrive in different environments in one small area.

 - Place the herbs which prefer maximum sun exposure on the sunny side of the spiral at the top or southwest side.

 - Plant the herbs that enjoy partial sun or morning on the eastern slop or under taller herbs that will shade them from direct sun.

 - You can plant herbs requiring less water or more drainage on a steeper portion of the spiral.